davidzambo/fcc-metric-imperial-converter/README.md

-# freeCodeCamp - Metric Imperial Converter
+# freeCodeCamp - Metric Imperial Conversionhandler

 ### User Stories
 - I will help prevent the client from trying to guess(sniff) the MIME type.